snok/drf-openapi-tester/README.md

 ### Ignore case

-List of keys to when testing casing.
-This setting only has an effect when case_tester is not `None`.
+List of keys to ignore when testing key casing.
+This setting only applies when case_tester is not `None`.

 ### Validators

 List of custom validators.
-A validator is a function that receives two parameters: schema_section and data, and returns either an error message or None, e.g.:
+A validator is a function that receives two parameters: schema_section and data, and returns either an error message or `None`, e.g.:

 ```python
 from typing import Any, Optional